LAST UPDATED: 2/19/25

-Editor’s note: This post is designed to help communities navigate the third round of applications for the Community Wildfire Defense Grant (CWDG) Program.
-This post was originally published on October 31, 2024 and has been updated with links and new information as more information has been released.
-As always, the best source of information for any federal grant program is the Forest Service’s official CWDG webpage and the Notice of Funding Opportunity, available on grants.gov.
+Editor’s note: This post was originally published on October 31, 2024 and has been updated to reflect the latest program updates made on February 14, 2025.
+We will continue to update this post as new information becomes available.
+As always, the best source of information for this grant program is the Forest Service’s official CWDG webpage and the Notice of Funding Opportunity, available on grants.gov.

-The U.S. Forest Service’s Community Wildfire Defense Grant opened its third round of funding today, November 21st, 2024!
+The U.S. Forest Service’s Community Wildfire Defense Grant has opened its third round of funding!
 The grant supports communities and Tribes in planning and implementing wildfire risk mitigation projects.
-Forest Service program managers announced that up to $200 million will be available this round, and the 100-day application window will close at 11:59 p.m.
-Eastern Time February 28th, 2025.
+Forest Service program managers announced that up to $200 million will be available this round.

 What is CWDG?